Name of specialty: Ethnology﹒Anthropology

 The fieldwork report would be regarded as a form of social practice which is compulsory and is taken as 1 credit.
 The choice of topic and place for social practice should be made jointly by students and their tutors.

 At least 4 times of lectures or seminars related to ethnological themes should be attended by every student.

 2.4 Research proposal:

 The oral examination of research proposal should be taken by the end of the second semester or in the middle of the third semester.
 If the examination fails for the first time, another one should be taken again in 1 to 3 months.

-After all the sectors of ethnology﹒anthropology Ph.D. programme and the writing of dissertation have been completed, the candidate, with supervisor’s agreement, can apply for an oral debate after the graduate school has checked that the student is qualified.
+3.3 After the thesis is finished, each student, with tutor’s agreement, can apply for an oral debate after relevant offices have checked that the student is qualified.